Soka Gakkai International: Organization

 The Soka Gakkai International comprises a global network of affiliated organizations.
 As of 2011, the SGI reported active national organizations in 192 countries and territories with a total of approximately 12 million members.
 The SGI is independent of the Soka Gakkai (the domestic Japanese organization), although both are headquartered in Tokyo.

 National SGI organizations operate autonomously and all affairs are conducted in the local language.
 Many national organizations are coordinated by groups such as a women's group, a men's group, and young women's and young men's groups.
 National organizations generally raise their own operational funds, although the SGI headquarters in Tokyo has awarded funding grants to smaller national organizations for projects such as land acquisition and the construction of new buildings.
 SGI-affiliated organizations outside Japan are forbidden to engage directly in politics.

-While the national organizations are run autonomously, the Tokyo headquarters of SGI disseminates doctrinal and teaching materials to all national organizations around the world.
-The Tokyo headquarters also serves as a meeting place for national leaders to come together and exchange information and ideas.

 The election or nomination of leaders is typically not decided by the SGI's general membership but by a board of directors.
 Leadership below national staff, however, has been liberalized; in the United States for instance, the nomination and approval of leaders includes both members and organizational leaders in the process.
 Author Karel Dobbelaere notes the election of the presidents, as well as a process of "nomination, review and approval that involves both peers and leaders" in choosing other leaders.